An exactly solvable dissipative spin liquid: Spectrum of the Lindbladian

 After characterizing the steady-state solutions, we will analyze the dissipative solutions - operators with eigenvalue $\lambda_i$ obeying $\Im \lambda_i < 0$.
 We will be interested in eigenvalues whose imaginary components have the smallest magnitude, which defines the \textit{Liouvillian gap}, and a corresponding timescale associated with the decay to the steady-state solution.
 As the spectrum of our Lindbladian has the interpretation of fermions coupled to a $\mathbb{Z}_2$ gauge field, we find it insightful to define distinct types of Liouvillian gaps depending on the nature of the excitation.
 For example, one may inquire into the Liouvillian gap with respect to fermionic excitations, or with respect to gauge excitations (visons).
 This is not an arbitrary labeling, the motivation for which ties back to our symmetry-based analysis of steady-state solutions.
 Excitations within a given sector will have different eigenvalues under the symmetries of our Lindbladian, and hence can be characterized by distinct classes of observables that have a non-zero overlap with these excitations.
 The corresponding Liouvillian gap for these excitations specify a timescale which governs the rate at which the expectation values for these classes of observables asymptote to their steady-state solutions.
 We note that a similar hierarchy of timescales was recently studied in random local Liouvillians~\cite{wang2020} and in fact observed in simulations on a quantum computer~\cite{sommer2021} - in this model, the separation of timescales was associated with differing spatial extents of operators.
+A symmetry-based analysis of the low-energy properties of the Lindbladian spectra has also been recently leveraged in Brownian circuits to construct an effective hydrodynamics description of the real-time dynamics~\cite{ogunnaike2023}

 To be more explicit with our perspective, consider a steady-state solution $\Vert \rho_{ss} \rAngle$ and a dissipative solution $\Vert a \rAngle$ which we interpret as a quasiparticle excitation of type $a$.
 A physical density matrix can be constructed by $\Vert \rho_d \rAngle \equiv \Vert \rho_{ss} \rAngle + c \Vert a \rAngle$, where $c$ is some constant chosen to ensure $\Tr \left[ \rho_{d}^2 \right] < 1$.
 This density matrix asymptotes to $\Vert \rho_{ss} \rAngle$ at late times but displays transient behavior dictated by $\Vert a \rAngle$ up to a timescale $t_a = -\Im[\lambda_a]^{-1}$.
 It is useful to characterize this operator $a$ in terms of observables $\left\{\mathcal{O}_a\right\}$ such that $\Tr \left[ \mathcal{O}_a a \right] \neq 0$, in which case one can say that the expectation value of observables $\mathcal{O}_a$ relax to their steady-state values with a timescale dictated by $t_{a}$ for the density matrix $\Vert \rho_d \rAngle$.
 Of course, a generic initial density matrix will be more complicated than $\Vert \rho_d \rAngle$; however, if $\Vert a \rAngle$ is the lowest-energy excitation that has a non-zero overlap with the observables $\mathcal{O}_a$, then $t_a$ provides an upper bound on the equilibration timescale for the expectation value of these observables.